ThomasKonstantinidis/Sockets-ComputerNetworks/README.md

 - PORT: PEER'S PORT
 - USER_NAME: PEER'S USERNAME
 - PASSWORD: PEER'S PASSWORD
-- PATH_OF_SHARED_DIRECTORY: all files in that directory will be shared
+- PATH_OF_SHARED_DIRECTORY: all files in that directory will be shared.

 #### Architecture:
 ![](architecture.PNG)